aweis89/ai-commit-msg.nvim/README.md

 Git diff of staged changes:
 {diff}]],
-      system_prompt = "You are a helpful assistant that generates conventional commit messages based on git diffs.", },
+      system_prompt = "You are a helpful assistant that generates "
+        .. "conventional commit messages based on git diffs.", },
     anthropic = {
       model = "claude-3-5-haiku-20241022",